georgebgadelha/TipApp/README.md

 # TipApp
-Application created as a class activity during my exchange program at SBU
+Application created as a class project during my exchange program at SBU